tetianafesenko/Assignment-_3_VI/README.md

 In this section, we will build a Linear Regression model to predict the amount of charges (medical costs) based on an individual's age, BMI, number of children, sex, whether they are a smoker, and what region they live in.

-### Build the model

-We will first split the dataset into different datasets: (1) training set; and (2) test set.
-When we develop a model, we train the model using the samples in the training set.
-Once the model has learned, we evaluate the performance of our model with the samples in the test set.
-By testing on unseen data, we minimize the bias of our model and can accurately estimate the generalizability and predictive power of our model.
-Here, we will split the dataset into 90% training set and 10% test set.
-Other typical splits includes 70-30 split, 80-20 split, etc.